 The earliest funding grant for your idea comes from the Foundation for Entrepreneurship, a grant that supports students or Phd’s to get some initial funding to pay for costs like prototype development, market research, pilot testing or even consulting & advice.
 Students who already have a CVR number can apply to get up to 50 000kr in funding, and 25 000kr in funding without a CVR.
 The applications are accepted multiple times per year, and you can read more about the rules.

-Find our more: Mikrolegat fra Fonden for Entreprenørskab
+Find our more and apply: Mikrolegat fra Fonden for Entreprenørskab

-A great opportunity for students to get some early support is by participating in startup competitions and our favourite by far is Venture Cup.
-ALL students from danish universities are competing to be in the spotlight and this is an opportunity to get some early cash.
+A great opportunity for students to get some early support is by participating in startup competitions and our favourite by far is the National Startup Competition organised by Venture Cup.
+Students from all the danish universities are competing to be in the student entrepreneurship spotlight and this is an amazing opportunity to get some visibility, but also some soft early funding.
 Connect with other brilliant students and impress some early investors that are always part of the crowd.
 Every startup will receive feedback, which is something that we often take for granted.
-So if you’re at an idea stage you can compete to win 10 000kr for your idea (2-3 pages) and if you already are a bit ahead you might win 25 000kr.